Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II

-We define the equivalence of two disk-component-wise systems of obstruction bundle data in the same way as Definition \ref{defn8282} (2). \end{defn} \begin{lem} Let $\mathscr E^{(i)}$ $(i=1,2)$ be two disk-component-wise systems of obstruction bundle data.
-For each $i=1,2$, let $\mathbb U^{(i)}$ be the system of Kuranishi structures on $\{\mathcal M_{k+1,\ell}(X,L,J;\beta)\}$ consisting a tree like K-system with interior marked points, which is produced by Theorem \ref{therem274}.
+We define an equivalence of two disk-component-wise systems of obstruction bundle data in the same way as Definition \ref{defn8282} (2). \end{defn} \begin{lem} Let $\mathscr E^{(i)}$ $(i=1,2)$ be two disk-component-wise systems of obstruction bundle data.
+For each $i=1,2$, let $\mathbb U^{(i)}$ be the system of Kuranishi structures on $\{\mathcal M_{k+1,\ell}(X,L,J;\beta)\}$ consisting of a tree-like K-system with interior marked points, which is produced by Theorem \ref{therem274}.

 If $\mathscr E^{(1)}$ is contained in $\mathscr E^{(2)}$, then there exists an embedding from the system $\mathbb U^{(1)}$ to $\mathbb U^{(2)}$.
 The same statement as the second half of Proposition \ref{prop83} holds. \end{lem} \begin{proof} The embedding of Kuranishi structures on each $\mathcal M_{k+1,\ell}(X,L,J;\beta)$ can be constructed by Proposition \ref{prop83}.
-Compatibility of this embedding required in Definition \ref{81010} is obvious from construction. \end{proof} The notion of pseudo isotopy between two tree like $K$-systems (= $A_{\infty}$ correspondences) is given in \cite[Definition 21.15]{foootech21} and Definition \ref{def218}.
-It gives a system of K-spaces $\mathcal M_{k+1}(\beta;[1,2])$ with some compatibility conditions.
-(It is called the moduli space of $[1,2]$-parametrized $A_{\infty}$ correspondences.
-See \cite[Condition 21.11 (3)]{foootech21}.) \begin{defn} We consider the case when the underlying topological spaces of two tree like $K$-systems are the same and are $\mathcal M_{k+1,\ell}(X,L,J;\beta)$.
+The compatibility of this embedding required in Definition \ref{81010} is obvious from construction. \end{proof} The notion of pseudo-isotopy between two tree-like $K$-systems (= $A_{\infty}$ correspondences) is given in \cite[Definition 21.15]{foootech21}, \cite[Definition 21.15]{Springer} and Definition \ref{def218}.
+It gives a system of K-spaces $\mathcal M_{k+1}(\beta;[1,2])$ with some compatibility conditions. \begin{defn} We consider the case when the underlying topological spaces of two tree-like $K$-systems are the same and are $\mathcal M_{k+1,\ell}(X,L,J;\beta)$.
 (But their Kuranishi structures may be different.)